 - Evacuating casualties on the battlefield

-- Carrying ammunition loads
+- Carrying heavy loads such as ammunition

 - Climbing over obstacles

 - Throwing grenades

 - Pushing loads up to or over obstacles

 - Crossing a rope or ladder bridge

 To ensure that a soldier has the core strength to emerge victorious over enemy combatants, the United States Army selected ACFT deadlift standards as one of its six test events.

 If the deadlift is powerful enough to create combat-ready U.S. soldiers who are physically fit and mentally tough, in other words, lethal warriors, imagine what deadlifting can do for you.

 The next step on your fitness journey is to start a deadlift program.

 - 11 Great Trap Bar Deadlift Benefits You Didn’t Know